FelixOnline/v2/content/articles/2012-1-19-the-next-ice-age-may-be-late.md

 subtitle: >
   Carys Cook on how human activity may cause a delay in the next ice age
 date: "2012-01-19 20:03:21 +0000"

 # Attributes from Felix Online V1
 id: "2003"
 old_path: /science/2003/the-next-ice-age-may-be-late
 aliases:
  - /science/2003/the-next-ice-age-may-be-late
+imported: true
+comments:
+ - Maybe Mother Earth is pregnant and its Ice Age wont come at all

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true